 Can Parrots Die of a Broken Heart?

-You may have heard that certain parrot species, such as lovebirds, can die of a broken heart.
-Parrot owners often report that when one bird dies, its mate sadly passes away soon afterward.
+You may have heard that certain parrot species can die of a broken heart, such as lovebirds.
+Owners often report that when one parrot dies, its mate sadly passes away soon afterward.
 The second death may occur days, weeks, or months after the first, following a period of apparent depression.

-Though it may sound far-fetched, a parrot’s grief can indeed be strong enough to cause its demise.
-But most of the time, if a parrot dies soon after its mate, it’s because both birds were sick.
+Though it may sound far-fetched, a parrot’s grief can be strong enough to cause its demise.
+Most of the time, if a parrot dies soon after its mate, it’s because both parrots were sick.

-Viruses and other contagious illnesses can pass easily from one bird to another, especially if they live together.
+Viruses and other contagious illnesses can pass easily from one parrot to another, especially if they live together.
 Parrots are also sensitive to toxins that can be found in the home, such as:

 - Fumes released by overheating non-stick cookware